Because mental health awareness is important every day of the year.

 Download the Happyfeed app, so that you can keep it organised.
 You can add photos and scroll back through past days, or even look at what you were grateful for exactly 6 months ago to see your progression.

 Reinforce those happy thoughts!
-Try to not let everything get you down.
+Spread the word for mental health awareness and try to not let everything get you down.
 Remember you are loved and that there is so much goodness in the world.

 Featured image: Marcos Chin